 Fort Walton Beach Burglary of a Conveyance Attorney

-Most of the Burglary of a Conveyance cases we defend in Fort Walton Beach stem from kids breaking into cars.
+The most common Burglary of a Conveyance case that I defend in Fort Walton Beach stems from kids breaking into cars.
 Most people, especially teenagers, have no idea how serious things are until they get arrested, or until a parent learns that their child has been arrested for a felony offense.

-If you or your child have been arrested for Burglary of a Conveyance in Fort Walton Beach, I would like for you to call Flaherty Defense Firm right away at (850) 243-6097.
-Having an experienced Fort Walton Beach burglary attorney retained as early in the process as possible is vital to the outcome of your case.
-We may be able to influence what formal charges get filed against you by the prosecutor.
+If you or your child has been arrested for Burglary of a Conveyance in Fort Walton Beach, call me right away at (850) 243-6097.
+Having an attorney retained as early in the process as possible is vital to the outcome of your case.
+I may be able to influence what formal charges get filed against you by the prosecutor.
+For a juvenile client, this could be the difference between the case being heard in juvenile court vs. adult court.

 Burglary of a Conveyance under Florida Law